commercetools/commercetools-email-retry-processor/README.md

 # commercetools-email-retry-processor

  The email retry processor fetches all email objects, which are saved as Custom Objects in CTP for different tenants/webshops.
-For each email object, this job triggers an api endpoint.
+ For each email object, this job triggers a HTTP call to an api endpoint defined in the configuration.
  The api endpoint should contain the email delivery logic.

 [![Build Status](https://travis-ci.org/commercetools/commercetools-email-retry-processor.svg?branch=create_cronjob)](https://travis-ci.org/commercetools/commercetools-email-retry-processor)